webuildsg/live/guest-notes.md

 - Microphone connected to your laptop
 - Download [mumble](http://mumble.sourceforge.net/#Get_Mumble)

 The next steps will take you **just 3 minutes** and you will be able to join the live podcast server.
+We have MAC OSX screenshots along with Windows where it differs.
 Try it out :)

 * * *